-Step 4: relating components, functions and attributes to use value
+> Step 4: relating components, functions and attributes to use value

 The fourth step is to determine whether each of the components, functions and attributes is associated with a direct use, indirect use or non-use.
 Interviews with local communities, census data and consultancy reports are usually good sources of information on direct use.
 More detailed scientific investigation is usually required to uncover the indirect use values, concentrating on the physical links between wetland system functioning and the economic activities affected.
-Some of the intangible values - option and existence values - may be more difficult to deter-mine, and it will often be up to the multidisciplinary team to use its best judgment, keeping in mind the difficulties of quantifying these values.
+Some of the intangible values - option and existence values require a good experience to determine, and it will often be up to the multidisciplinary team to use its best judgment, keeping in mind the difficulties of quantifying these values.

-Step 5: identifying and obtaining information required for assessment
+> Step 5: identifying and obtaining information required for assessment